biotorrents/documentation/docs/install.md

 # Install

-Thanks for your interest in BioTorrents.de development!
+Thanks for your interest in BioTorrents.de's development!
 Gazelle is notoriously difficult to install and good docs are lacking.
 This page, based on the
 [original announcement protocol](https://github.com/biotorrents/announcement),